alphagov/govuk-navigation-prototype/README.md

 The taxonomy data represented in these pages is cached locally in [app/data/taxonomy-data.json](app/data/taxonomy-data.json).
 This saves us from having to make multiple calls to the publishing API to render a single page in the prototype.

-The Ruby script [bin/generate_prototype_data.rb](bin/generate_prototype_data.rb) regenerates the taxonomy data file, picking up the latest changes from the publishing API.
+The Ruby script
+[bin/generate_prototype_data.rb](bin/generate_prototype_data.rb) regenerates
+the taxonomy data file.
+It uses the production API endpoints for the publishing-api, content-store and rummager to fetch changes.
 The taxons that are imported by this script are hard-coded in [app/data/taxon-slugs.yaml](app/data/taxon-slugs.yaml).

 ### Dependencies